shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline/README.md

 * The order does not matter, but the parameter names do matter
 * The survival time and ID label should be what is in your data that you want to analyze.
 For advanced use, you may input a comma seperated list of survival time and ID labels, but you must have a time and ID column for each survival data type and they must be in the same order for both Time and ID.
 * The "Rank_Genes" parameter is an optional function that will run the analysis based on each gene in the expression data.
 This will produce a table of genes ranked by hazard ratio as well as the gene set(s) being run.
+  * The user may choose to only rank genes and leave the Gene_Set_File parameter blank if they choose.
 * The Covariate parameters allow the user to perform an interactive Coxh survival analysis between the pathway High/Low score and a specified categorical column from the meta/clinical data.
 The user input would be the column name of the covariate.
   * If performing this analysis, it is requested the user provide a reference variable for the Coxh analysis, this would go in the "Covariate_Reference" parameter below.
 If this is not specified the function will use the first level from the factored covariate column.